The evolution of XR (Extended Reality)

 Challenges of XR

-Despite the mind-boggling potential of immersive technologies, the industry is still at a very nascent stage and has critical roadblocks and challenges to overcome in their quest for massive scaling.
+Despite the mind-boggling potential of immersive technologies, the industry is still at a very nascent stage and has critical roadblocks and challenges to overcome in its quest for massive scaling.
 These include:

 - High costs